romanejaquez/responsive-ui-flutter-workshop/step_05/instructions.md

 ```

-With the code above, you ensure that this widget's hierarchy is only visible under those conditions (i.e. only when larger than ```mobileMaxSize```, otherwise it will be hidden for mobile users).
+With the code above, you ensure that this widget's hierarchy is only visible under those conditions (i.e. only when larger than ```mobileMaxWidth```, otherwise it will be hidden for mobile users).

 You still haven't taken care of showing the labels if the screen's real estate allows it.